 Intricate Snow Statue Themes

-The 2021 theme was “Our Favorite Cartoons for Snowy Afternoons,” which featured sculptures of SpongeBob SquarePants, Rick and Morty, Scooby Doo, and Snoopy and Schroeder from the Peanuts cartoons.
+One recent theme (2021) was “Our Favorite Cartoons for Snowy Afternoons,” which featured sculptures of SpongeBob SquarePants, Rick and Morty, Scooby Doo, and Snoopy and Schroeder from the Peanuts cartoons.

 Snow Sculpture Divisions